legendu-net/blog/misc/content/2020-03-03-tips-on-multipass.markdown

 It is not meant to readers but rather for convenient reference of the author and future improvement.
 **

+It is suggested that you use LXD instead of Multipass.
+LXD is more lightweight than Multipass and does not require a CPU which supports virtualization.

+## General Tips

-You can consider Multipass as a lightweight Ubuntu specific Docker equivalence.
+1. You can consider Multipass as a lightweight Ubuntu specific Docker equivalence.

 ## Find available images